Echo Lake Beach in Acadia

 Echo Lake Beach

-Echo Lake is south of Somesville and just north of Southwest Harbor on Mount Desert Island, Maine, on the west side of Route 102.
-It is a gorgeous fresh water lake in a spectacular setting.
-The maximum water depth is 66 feet.
-Echo Lake Beach is on the southern shore and is staffed by a lifeguard from Memorial Day through Labor Day.
-The beach has become the most popular freshwater swimming site on the island for locals and visitors in-the-know.
-The water is much warmer than the ocean water temperature at Sand Beach in the park.
-This is a good beach for kids and families as it is relatively shallow for quite a distance.
+Echo Lake is located south of Somesville and just north of Southwest Harboron Mount Desert Island, Maine, on the western side of Route 102.
+The lake is situated in the township of Mount Desert.
+The entrance road to the beach lies within Southwest Harbor.
+The lake is a stunning freshwater body set in a breathtaking environment, with a maximum depth of 66 feet.
+Echo Lake Beach, found on the southern shore, traditionally had lifeguards stationed from Memorial Day to Labor Day.
+However, due to reductions in National Park staff and funding, this arrangement may have been altered.
+The beach has long been a favored freshwater swimming spot for locals and knowledgeable visitors.
+The water is considerably warmer than the ocean temperatures at Sand Beach, making it a great place for families and children, as it remains relatively shallow for a significant distance.

 Right Beside Beech Mountain!